About Windows XP

 This used to be a big issue at the dawn of Windows as first-time

 users were already struggling to adapt to the computer.
 At that time,

 there were many needed improvements, but a simple, user-friendly

 solution for managing drivers was needed badly.
 This task was met

 with many challenges, but eventually produced a simple Windows

 interface known as the device manager.

 How to Easily Download the Correct Windows XP Drivers

-With one click, DriverUpdate automatically determines the correct, most up-to-date drivers your system needs.
-What's more, DriverUpdate is designed to download and install your drivers in the perfect order.
-This guarantees your computer won't encounter errors from incorrect or out-of-date drivers and resolves any driver conflicts you may not know about.
+With one click, DriverUpdate automatically determines the correct, most up-to-date drivers for your system.
+What's more, DriverUpdate is designed to locate drivers that are specifically designed to run on your computer.
+This helps guarantee your computer won't encounter errors from incorrect or out-of-date drivers and resolves any driver conflicts you may not know about.

-To avoid hours of manual troubleshooting, and the risks associated with installing incorrect drivers on your computer, we Strongly Recommend DriverUpdate ( Click Here To Download DriverUpdate ) RECOMMENDED
+To avoid hours of manual troubleshooting, and the risks associated with installing incorrect drivers on your computer, we Strongly Recommend SlimWare's DriverUpdate ( Click Here To Download DriverUpdate )